Discount Sale

 • Enable the “Abandonment coupon” option to automatically create and assign coupons to customers who abandon their cart or checkout.

 • Associate a master coupon by entering the coupon code of the master coupon you created earlier.
-In the example, “50 off” is the master coupon to be sent to customers when they abandon their cart or checkout.
+In the example, “50 off” is the master coupon sent to customers when they abandon their cart or checkout.

 • Specify the idle time (in minutes) that items should remain in the cart for a customer to be eligible for the coupon.
 For instance, setting it to “20” means items must stay in the cart for at least 20 minutes for the customer to qualify for the coupon.

 • Define the email coupon interval, indicating the duration (in minutes) after which the coupon will be emailed to eligible customers.
-For instance, setting it to “60” means an email notification will be sent to the customer only after an hour, considering their cart as abandoned.
+For instance, setting it to “60” means an email notification will be sent to the customer only after an hour, considering their cart was abandoned.

 WooCommerce Cart: Checkout Coupon-Action coupon